 Is Acrylic Paint Hard To Paint Over?

-No acrylic paint is really easy to paint over.
+No, acrylic paint is really easy to paint over.
 You paint just as you would with any primed surface.
-If you are using translucent paint then the colours you paint will be affected by the colour of the acrylic layer underneath, but you can use this to your advantage.
+If you are using translucent paint then the colors you paint will be affected by the color of the acrylic layer underneath, but you can use this to your advantage.

-Using a blue base colour will give your painting a cool effect.
-Using a yellow or red base colour will warm up any of the colours you are painting on top.
+Using a blue base color will give your painting a cool effect.
+Using a yellow or red base color will warm up any of the colors you are painting on top.

 Whether using acrylic paints as a primer or painting wet on wet acrylic you can create fantastic art.
 Don’t be scared to experiment.
 Some of the best art of all time has been created by people experimenting with untried techniques.
 It means there is always that element of excitement as you wait to see the final effects.